 • Cake Wallet

 In this article, we went through the world’s most famous privacy coin and reviewed its features, functions, token, and wallets.
 Monero is secure, private, safe, and appropriate for those users who value their privacy.
 Some critics claim that a cryptocurrency like Monero is also appropriate for criminals who want their transactions to be untraceable, and this may also be correct.
 Don’t forget that the transactions of a cryptocurrency like Bitcoin are NOT untraceable.
-There is a common misbelief that Bitcoin is also a privacy coin, but this is not true.
+There is a common misbelief that when you buy Bitcoin is also a privacy coin, but this is not true.
 Bitcoin and other cryptocurrencies’ transactions can be traced under certain circumstances.
 This can make privacy coins more vulnerable to regulations.